cubuzz/solrshark-old/README.md

 * Export your captures and upload them into the solr backend.
 You can do that yourself manually, or use the `/bin/solr_uploader.rb` script.
 * You can now explore your captures in the Web UI.

+Since solrshark is a free project that depends on other components, you will have to install your capturing engine and Solr on your own.

 TODO: Finish README